Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 ROOMSOFWEEPING

-Refer to map 5 of the castle for. area:sK35 through K46.
+Refer to map 5 of the castle for. areas K35 through K46.

 K35.
 GUARDIAN VERMIN
 ______